A Personal Fitness Journey!

 Later years I was stricken with a herniated disc in my neck.
 Flat on my back in pain for almost 6 weeks, stress!
 Some life experiences will really cause you to make some major changes.
 These were just a few.

-I do not begin to suggest you become a fitness instructor or personal trainer, unless that is your desire.
-However, what I do suggest is the power and importance of a healthy body can positively impact your life, especially in latter years.
+I do not begin to suggest you become a fitness instructor or personal trainer unless that is your desire.
+However, what I do suggest is the power and importance of a healthy body can positively impact your life, especially in later years.

 Age, at least for me, does have a way of creeping in and reminding you, that “it” is there.
 My recovery takes longer, and I sometimes have to modify what I do but I keep pressing forward.